taijusanagi/motion-mint/README.md

 And trustworthy creator verification of AI-based content is crutial for tuture ecosystem.

+### Base

+This is a good consumer product which convert video to motion using AI and blockchain.
+MotionMint is running on Base testnet.

 ### Zora Protocol NFT and Marketplace

 The marketplace where creators can monetize their motion data is built upon the **Zora Protocol**.
 This ensures a decentralized, transparent, and fair pricing mechanism for the motion data, allowing creators to capture more value from their work.